Updated on 2025-07-29 GMT+08:00

 • delete deletes a resource.

-For example, after permission policies are configured according to the scheme shown in Figure 1, user A can perform get, list, and watch (read-only) operations only on Deployments, pods, and Services in namespace A of the fleet, and user B can perform all operations on all resources in namespace B of the fleet.
+For example, after permission policies are configured according to the scheme shown in Figure 1, user A can only perform get, list, and watch (read-only) operations on Deployments, pods, and Services in namespace A of the fleet, and user B can perform all operations on all resources in namespace B of the fleet.

 Figure 1 Granting permissions on Kubernetes resources